symcn/pkg/README.md

 # pkg

-Common packages used by other repo
+Common packages used by other repository.